nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### Fixed

-- failing rejections of unmuted autoplay on iOS
+- failing rejections of unmuted autoPlay on iOS

 ## **[4.19.2]**

 ### **Release Notes**

-This version is introducing improvements for error handling and automatic recovery on iOS.
+This version is introducing improvements htmlFor error handling and automatic recovery on iOS.
 Playback interruptions in context of stream switches in iOS low power mode have been fixed.
-Furthermore robustness for fullscreen handling in multi-player use cases has been increased.
+Furthermore robustness htmlFor fullscreen handling in multi-player use cases has been increased.
-The improvement for classic playback on iOS 15 to avoid buffer impacts after adjusting latency has now been applied for iOS 16 as well.
+The improvement htmlFor classic playback on iOS 15 to avoid buffer impacts after adjusting latency has now been applied htmlFor iOS 16 as well.
 This was introduced in version 4.15.0.

 ### **Changelog**